 A hot tub pergola is an outdoor structure with open walls and rafters or cross beams that run along its top you can hang fabric or curtains over.

 This will offer shade and protection from the weather in the warmer months, but because it doesn’t have a solid roof, it won’t be heavy-duty enough to withstand heavy rainfall or snow.

 A pergola is a great option if you’re drawn to their airy appearance and don’t mind not being able to use your spa in the very worst weather.

 You can also house your hot tub in a dedicated building.
 This is the perfect way to create your own private retreat where you never have to worry about the wind, rain, or snow.

 Today, there are plenty of specialist structures that facilitate all-year-round hydrotherapy.
 These fully-insulated garden buildings have double-glazed windows and are manufactured to withstand the very worst of weather conditions.

 Specialist companies can even create a bespoke building for your garden that will shield your hot tub from the elements in style.

-A few things to look out for from hot tub housing:
+A few things to look out for from hot tub shelters: